clarkezone/rive-windows/prototype/README.md

 Status: DONE

 ## 0.2 Test path_fiddle with a couple of RIV files
-Outcome: list of RIV with screenshots and characteristics (eg input, binding etc) [Fix markdown as part of this]
+Outcome: list of RIV with screenshots and characteristics (eg input, binding etc) [Fix markdown as part of this].

 Status: In progress, partially complete

 ## 0.3 Test DX12 backend